PowerShell/PowerShell/test/tools/WebListener/README.md

 This endpoint simulates the download of a 20 byte file with support for resuming with the use of the `Range` HTTP request header.
 The bytes returned are numbered 1 to 20 inclusive.
 If the `Range` header is greater than 20, the endpoint will return a `416 Requested Range Not Satisfiable` response.
-The endpoint also returns an `X-Has-Range` response header containing `true` or `false` if the HTTP Request contains a `Range` request header.
+The endpoint also returns an `X-WebListener-Has-Range` response header containing `true` or `false` if the HTTP Request contains a `Range` request header.
-The endpoint will also return an `X-Request-Range` response header which contains the `Range` header value if one was present.
+The endpoint will also return an `X-WebListener-Request-Range` response header which contains the `Range` header value if one was present.

 ```powershell
 $uri = Get-WebListenerUrl -Test 'Resume'